This is not an endorsement of the Republican Party. Let that sentence sit at the top like a flare in the darkness.

 Education Spending vs. Outcomes

 This is not neglect born of hatred.
-It is neglect born of certainty — the certainty that the votes will arrive regardless of what is delivered in return.
-Chicago’s tale of two cities reflects forces larger than any single party: decades of segregation, discriminatory federal housing policy, and an economic model that rewards density.
+It is neglect born of certainty — the certainty that the votes will arrive no matter what is delivered in return.
+Chicago’s tale of two cities reflects forces larger than any single party — decades of segregation, discriminatory federal housing policy, and an economic model that rewards density.
 But the party that has held uncontested power for ninety years owns the response to those forces.
 It controlled the zoning.
 It approved the TIF districts.
 It decided where the development money went.

-Newark has been governed by Democrats since 1962, and its trajectory is the most instructive.
-Newark received more interventionist goodwill than almost any city in America — and the results show the limits of money and intentions when governance itself is dysfunctional.
+Newark has been governed by Democrats since 1962, and its path is the most instructive.
+Newark received more interventionist goodwill than almost any city in America.
+The results show the limits of money and intentions when governance itself is broken.

 In 2010, Mark Zuckerberg donated $100 million to Newark’s public schools, matched by an additional $100 million in private fundraising.
-Two hundred million dollars for a city with roughly 36,000 public school students.
-The result, as documented by Dale Russakoff (The Prize: Who’s in Charge of America’s Schools?, Houghton Mifflin Harcourt, 2015): the money was absorbed by consultants, administrative costs, labor negotiations, and political maneuvering.
+That was two hundred million dollars for a city with roughly 36,000 public school students.
+The result, as documented by Dale Russakoff (The Prize, Houghton Mifflin Harcourt, 2015) — the money was absorbed by consultants, administrative costs, labor negotiations, and political maneuvering.
 Student outcomes barely changed.

 This loyalty is not irrational — Black voters have rational reasons to distrust a Republican Party that has often been openly hostile to their interests.
 But rationality is not a synonym for effectiveness.
 Understanding why the loyalty exists does not change what the loyalty has produced.